The Perfect Storm (film): Accolades

 The film was nominated for two Academy Awards, Best Sound (John T. Reitz, Gregg Rudloff, David E. Campbell and Keith A. Wester), and Best Visual Effects (Walt Conti, Stefen Fangmeier, John Frazier and Habib Zargarpour) but lost both to Gladiator.
-However, it was also nominated for a Stinker Award for Most Intrusive Musical Score.
+It was also nominated for a Stinker Award for Most Intrusive Musical Score and the Saturn Awards for Best Action/Adventure/Thriller Film.

-Filming

-The movie was partially filmed in Gloucester, Massachusetts.

 Lawsuits

 After the film was released, the families of two crew members sued the film makers for the fictionalization of events which happened prior to the loss of Andrea Gail.
 In May 2002, the Florida Supreme Court ruled against the family of Captain Tyne by a 6–2 vote.
 Some unnamed families also sued the producers in federal district court, claiming that their names were used without their permission, and that facts were changed.
 The district court, which is also located in Florida, dismissed the case, as in their opinion the defendants' First Amendment right to freedom of speech barred the suit.
 The plaintiffs appealed to the U.S. Court of Appeals for the 11th Circuit, which could not decide how to interpret the Florida law at issue and certified the question to the Florida Supreme Court.
 In the end, the Florida Supreme Court upheld the district court's interpretation of Florida law, and thereupon the 11th Circuit affirmed the prior decision to dismiss the case.